 - Ensure your passwords are different and hard to guess for each site.
 If you use the same password for everything, it will be very easy for a hacker to hack into all your other accounts.

 - Turn off geo-tagging in your photos.
 Individuals can exploit your exact location simply based off the data built into your photography.
 If you upload that photo onto the internet, it is easy for an adversary to geolocate where the image was taken.
 This could be dangerous for deployed military units’ locations as well as the location of the homes of loved ones (depending on where the photo was taken).
 Check out this link for more information on geotagging.
+Learn how to disable geotagging for Android devices here, and how to disable geotagging on iOS here.

 - Permanently close old, unused accounts.